mHienp/GCBM.EmeraldEdge.Data/README.md

 https://www.for.gov.bc.ca/hre/becweb/resources/classificationreports/provincial

 **Western Washington area**
-> Douglas-fir is the most abundant tree species in Washington and therefore contributes the most to biomass and carbon storage across the state.
-Western hemlock, western redcedar, and Sitka spruce are found almost exclusively in temperate rainforest on the west side of the state.
+> **Douglas-fir** is the most abundant tree species in Washington and therefore contributes the most to biomass and carbon storage across the state. **Western hemlock**, **western redcedar**, and **Sitka spruce** are found almost exclusively in temperate rainforest on the west side of the state.
 Hemlock/Sitka spruce forests contain the most biomass and carbon on a per-acre basis.

 https://usfs.maps.arcgis.com